-We provide planning support for infrastructure projects for public and private infrastructure developers.
+We provide planning support for public and private infrastructure developers.
 This includes rail development, pipelines (utility networks), flood defence schemes and airport-related development.

 Collaboration and joint venture

 The scientific and cultural issues must satisfy the relevant policy tests and legal process.
-We work with the technical experts.
-Planning is both art and science!
+We work with technical experts.

 Collaborating with the engineering and technical expertise is essential to produce the outputs for successful project acceptability.